liguowang/cobind/docs/definition.rst

 peakwise Jaccard coefficient
   The Jaccard coefficient between two genomic regions (A protein-bound genomic region is called "peak" in `ChIP-seq <https://en.wikipedia.org/wiki/ChIP_sequencing>`_ experiment).

-..note:..
-  if both A and B are empty, define J(A,B) = 1.

 Sørensen–Dice (SD) coefficient
 ------------------------------